JoxieMedina/Cordova-Image-Compressor/README.md

 # Cordova Image Compressor Plugin

-This Cordova plugin compresses images and supports transforming content URIs to file paths.
+This Cordova plugin compresses images and supports transforming content URIs to file paths for both Android and iOS platforms.

 ## Installation